Menu

 Leah

 Am, We talked about Costa Rica, our love of rose gold and the madness of lockdown.
 You were a constant, stabilising and reassuring part of my 4 years at the charity.
-The values that you so clearly lived by and demonstrated will inspire me in my life – loving your family wholeheartedly and travelling …
+The values that you so clearly lived by and demonstrated will inspire me in my life – loving your family wholeheartedly and travelling the world.
+When I next get on a flight/ don my rose gold headphones, i’ll smile thinking of you.
+Leah xx …

 Liane Grimes

 It’s still so hard to believe that Am has been taken so soon.
-I have many memories of Am, one of which is Am saying to us when we were talking about equality and diversity: “Why can’t everyone just like and respect each other?” and this really embodied Am’s beliefs in fairness and kindness. …
+I have many memories of Am, one of which is Am saying to us when we were talking about equality and diversity: “Why can’t everyone just like and respect each other?” and this really embodied Am’s beliefs in fairness and kindness.
+Am was the person in the team who organised the team get togethers and her laugher and humour on these occasions always made everything fun.
+To Am’s family and friends, I am so deeply sorry that you have had to go through this, she will be deeply missed. …

 Shuhel Miah